Electrothermal-chemical technology: Feasibility

 The XM291 is the best existing example of a working electrothermal-chemical gun.
 It was an alternative technology to the heavier caliber 140 mm gun by using the dual-caliber approach.
 It uses a breech that is large enough to accept 140 mm ammunition and be mounted with both a 120 mm barrel and a 135 mm or 140 mm barrel.
 The XM291 also mounts a larger gun tube and a larger ignition chamber than the existing M256 L/44 main gun.
 Through the application of electrothermal-chemical technology the XM291 has been able to achieve muzzle energy outputs that equate that to a low-level 140 mm gun, while achieving muzzle velocities greater than those of the larger 140 mm gun.
 Although the XM291 does not mean that ETC technology is viable it does offer an example that it is possible.

-ETC is also a more viable option than other alternatives by definition.
 ETC requires much less energy input from outside sources, like a battery, than a railgun or a coilgun would.
 Tests have shown that energy output by the propellant is higher than energy input from outside sources on ETC guns.
 In comparison, a railgun currently cannot achieve a higher muzzle velocity than the amount of energy input.
 Even at 50% efficiency a rail gun launching a projectile with a kinetic energy of 20 MJ would require an energy input into the rails of 40 MJ, and 50% efficiency has not yet been achieved.
 To put this into perspective, a rail gun launching at 9 MJ of energy would need roughly 32 MJ worth of energy from capacitors.
-Current advances in energy storage allow for energy densities as high as 2.5 MJ/dm³, which means that a battery delivering 32 MJ of energy would require a volume of 12.8 dm³ per shot; this is not a viable volume for use in a modern main battle tank, especially one designed to be lighter than existing models.
+Current advances in energy storage allow for energy densities as high as 2.5 MJ/dm3, which means that a battery delivering 32 MJ of energy would require a volume of 12.8 dm3 per shot; this is not a viable volume for use in a modern main battle tank, especially one designed to be lighter than existing models.
 There has even been discussion about eliminating the necessity for an outside electrical source in ETC ignition by initiating the plasma cartridge through a small explosive force.